Keith Moon: The Who

-A commonly cited story of how Moon joined the Who in 1964 is that he appeared at a show shortly after Sandom's departure, where a session drummer was used.
+A commonly cited story of how Moon joined the Who is that he appeared at a show shortly after Sandom's departure, where a session drummer was used.
 Dressed in ginger clothes and with his hair dyed ginger (future bandmate Pete Townshend later described him as a "ginger vision"), he claimed to his would-be bandmates that he could play better; he played in the set's second half, nearly demolishing the drum kit in the process.

-In the words of the drummer, "they said go ahead, and I got behind this other guy's drums and did one song-'Road Runner.'
+As Moon later recounted: "[T]hey said go ahead, and I got behind this other guy's drums and did one song—'Road Runner.'
 I'd several drinks to get me courage up and when I got onstage I went arrgggGhhhh on the drums, broke the bass drum pedal and two skins, and got off.
 I figured that was it.
 I was scared to death.
 Afterwards I was sitting at the bar and Pete came over.
 He said: 'You ... come 'ere.'
 I said, mild as you please: 'Yes, yes?'
 And Roger, who was the spokesman then, said: 'What are you doing next Monday?'
 I said: 'Nothing.'
 I was working during the day, selling plaster.
 He said: 'You'll have to give up work ... there's this gig on Monday.
 If you want to come, we'll pick you up in the van.'
 I said: 'Right.'
 And that was it."
-Moon later claimed that he was never formally invited to join the Who permanently; when Ringo Starr asked how he had joined the band, he said he had "just been filling in for the last fifteen years."
+Moon later claimed that he was never formally invited to join the Who permanently; when Ringo Starr asked how he had joined the band, he said he had "just been filling in for the last fifteen years".

 Moon's arrival in the Who changed the dynamics of the group.
 Sandom had generally been the peacemaker as Daltrey and Townshend feuded between themselves, but because of Moon's temperament the group now had four members frequently in conflict.
 "We used to fight regularly", remembered Moon in later years.
-"John [Entwistle] and I used to have fights – it wasn't very serious, it was more of an emotional spur-of-the moment thing."
+"John [Entwistle] and I used to have fights—it wasn't very serious, it was more of an emotional spur-of-the moment thing."
 Moon also clashed with Daltrey and Townshend: "We really have absolutely nothing in common apart from music", he said in a later interview.
 Although Townshend described him as a "completely different person to anyone I've ever met", the pair had a rapport in the early years and enjoyed practical jokes and improvised comedy.
 Moon's drumming style affected the band's musical structure; although Entwistle initially found Moon's lack of conventional timekeeping problematic, it created an original sound.

-Moon was particularly fond of touring, since it was his only chance to regularly socialise with his bandmates, and was generally restless and bored when not playing live.
-This later carried over to other aspects of his life, as he acted them out (according to journalist and Who biographer Dave Marsh) "as if his life were one long tour."
+Moon was particularly fond of touring since it was his only chance to regularly socialise with his bandmates, and was generally restless and bored when not playing live.
+This later carried over to other aspects of his life, as he acted them out (according to journalist and Who biographer Dave Marsh) "as if his life were one long tour".
 These antics earned him the nickname "Moon the Loon".